From Ireland to France: Third Culture Professionals Guest Interview for EasyExpat

 Why did you move abroad?

 From a young age, I always knew that I wanted to travel.
 My father lived and worked abroad.
 I loved to listen to his stories about life abroad and really envied him each time he took the plane!
 He initiated me to foreign authors and music.
-Books and different types of music were my access to the rest of the world, that was until I started packing my own bags and heading off on my own adventures.
+Books and different styles of music were my access to the rest of the world, that was until I started packing my own bags and heading off on my own adventures.

-At 18, I hadn't the slightest idea of what career I wanted to pursue or what was my life project After completing the first year of an introductory course at University, I decided that I did not want to pursue my career in any of the specializations offered.
+At 18, I hadn't the slightest idea of what career I wanted to pursue or what was my life project After completing the first year of an introductory course at university, I decided that I did not want to pursue my career in any of the specialisations offered.
 I did not feel ready or at that stage possessed the determination to continue my studies.
 It was time to discover the world!

 So, I took time out and went travelling.
 A friend and I packed our rucksacks and headed abroad.
 We had nothing planned, we had scarce finances, but we did have an open mind and we were not afraid of the 'new'.
 Wherever we went, we easily found "small jobs" to finance ourselves.
 During our travels, we met some really interesting people and have plenty of anecdotes from that period.
 It is going back a few years now, a period where it was much easier and safer to hitchhike and to travel on a shoestring budget!
-WhatsApp, Skype or email did not exist then, so my family was always extremely relieved and happy to receive that occasional telephone call or letter from me.
+WhatsApp, Zoom or email did not exist then, so my family was always extremely relieved and happy to receive that occasional telephone call or letter from me.

 After that I had a period of several years between working and studying in Ireland and studies abroad.
 During an Erasmus exchange in Strasbourg, I met my husband.
-We kept in touch and I finally moved to France in 2000 to be with him in.
+We kept in touch and I finally moved to France in 2000 to be with him.
 For this obvious reason I moved to France.
 France has also always been a country which I loved to visit.
 I love the French culture, the French people, the food, the regions, the list is long.

 Before the social distancing measures, what did you do to meet people in get familiar with your country?